 Grade descriptions are provided to give an indication of the standards of achievement candidates awarded particular grades are likely to show.
 Weakness in one aspect of the examination may be balanced by a better performance in some other aspect.

-Grade descriptions for Cambridge O Level Environmental Management will be published after the first assessment of the syllabus in 2022.
-Find more information at www.cambridgeinternational.org/olevel
+Grade descriptions for Cambridge O Level Environmental Management will be published after the first assessment of the syllabus in 2019.

-Changes to this syllabus for 2022, 2023 and 2024
+Changes to this syllabus for 2025 and 2026